Christianity

 enemy

 was bribed into a temporary quiescence.
-A degenerate age used the

-then spent that time on building a plethora of churches, on convening
+accumulated wealth of a millennium to buy time and then spent that time on building a plethora of churches, on convening

 protracted councils to resolve hairsplitting nuances of theology,

-and to the persecution of internal dissent.
+and on the persecution of internal dissent.
+The

 19th century

-view of Vandals sacking Rome 455.
+view of Vandals sacking Rome 455. |

 Too